-With unemployment rates climbing to all-time highs, many students and grads looking to enter the workforce in 2021 may be unsure of what to expect.
+with resignation rates climbing to all-time highs, and companies experiencing high talent demand, many students and grads looking to enter the workforce in 2022 may be unsure of what to expect

-As 2020 comes to an end, students and grads are looking back on a year where companies have made lay-offs, furloughed roles and reduced hiring.
-Many have seen career fairs, university hiring events, and in-person assessment centers canceled altogether.
+As 2021 comes to an end, students and grads are looking at a year where companies are advertising exciting entry-level opportunities.
+At the same time, many have seen career fairs, university hiring events, and in-person assessment centers go virtual or be canceled altogether.
 So, at such an exciting time in your life, as you embark on your career, how can you navigate the current environment and land a great job when traditional job hunting has been turned upside-down?

-Here are 10 tips that you, as a student or fresh grad, can use when searching for your first job in the COVID-19 era:
+Here are 10 tips that you, as a student or fresh grad, can use when searching for your first job in the COVID-19 and The Great Resignation era:

 The first thing to do is: don’t panic.
 Companies are still hiring, and every day there are countless job advertisements being listed and job offers being made.
 Although it may sound like the situation is dire, don’t give up hope.
 Companies are always looking for fresh talent who are ready to enter the workforce and to start their careers with them.